 The current program explores pattern classification with three different versions of the perceptron.
-In the first, the Rosenblatt training rule - which is equivalent to the Delta rule - is used to train a perceptron with a threshold activation function.
-In the second, a gradient descent learning rule is used to train a perceptron that uses a logistic activation function as a continuous approximation of the threshold activation function.
-In the third, a variation of the gradient descent learning rule is used to train a perceptron that uses a Gaussian activation function in its output units.
+In the first, the Rosenblatt training rule - which is equivalent to the Delta rule that was introduced with the James program in Chapter 3 - is used to train a perceptron with a threshold activation function.
+In the second, gradient descent is used to train a perceptron that uses a logistic activation function as a continuous approximation of the threshold activation function.
+In the third, a variation of the gradient descent rule is used to train a perceptron that uses a Gaussian activation function in its output units.
 This last function means that the output units in essence have two different thresholds, instead of one.
-These variations of the perceptron are described in more detail in Chapter 10 of the book for which this multimedia site has been constructed.
+These variations of the perceptron are described in more detail in Chapter 10 of (Dawson, 2003).

-INSTALLING THE PROGRAM
+10.2 INSTALLING THE PROGRAM